hazelcast/hazelcast/hazelcast-documentation/src/MR-Introduction.md

 ```

 - **max-thread-size:** Configures the maximum thread pool size of the JobTracker.
-- **queue-size:** Defines the maximum number of tasksthat are able to wait to be processed.
+- **queue-size:** Defines the maximum number of tasks that are able to wait to be processed.
 A value of 0 means unbounded queue.
 Very low numbers can prevent successful execution since job might not be correctly scheduled or intermediate chunks are lost.
-- **retry-count:** Currently not used but reserved for later use where the framework will automatically try to restart / retry operations from a available save point.
+- **retry-count:** Currently not used but reserved for later use where the framework will automatically try to restart / retry operations from a available savepoint.
 - **chunk-size:** Defines the number of emitted values before a chunk is sent to the reducers.
 If your emitted values are big or you want to better balance your work, you might want to change this to a lower or higher value.
 A value of 0 means immediate transmission but remember that low values mean higher traffic costs.
 A very high value might cause an OutOfMemoryError to occur if emitted values not fit into heap memory before
 being sent to reducers.
 To prevent this, you might want to use a combiner to pre-reduce values on mapping nodes.
 - **communicate-stats:** Defines if statistics (for example about processed entries) are transmitted to the job emitter.
 This might be used to show any kind of progress to a user inside of an UI system but produces additional traffic.
 If not needed, you might want to deactivate this.